chefspec/chefspec/README.md

 Important Notes
 ---------------
 - **This documentation corresponds to the master branch, which may be unreleased.
 Please check the README of the latest git tag or the gem's source for your version' documentation!**
-- **Each resource matcher is self-documented using Yard and has a corresponding cucumber test from the `examples` directory.**
+- **Each resource matcher is self-documented using Yard and has a corresponding aruba test from the `examples` directory.**
-- **ChefSpec 3.0 requires Ruby 1.9 or higher.
-It is tested on 1.9.3 and 2.0.0, but may work on older versions of Ruby.
-If you are experiencing problems, please try Ruby 1.9.3 or 2.0.0.**
+- **ChefSpec 3.0 requires Ruby 1.9 or higher!**

 Writing a Cookbook Example